-All general registrations and application submissions should be sent via email to email@example.com and firstname.lastname@example.org which will ensure that both the Registration Division and the Revenue Division receive the application and can process it concurrently.
+All general registrations and application submissions should be sent via email to both email@example.com and firstname.lastname@example.org, which will ensure that both the Registration Division and the Revenue Division receive the submissions and so can process it concurrently.

 2. Can searches be conducted?

 Physical Company Searches of hard copy files are now permitted by appointment only in order to adhere to social distancing guidelines.
 Search requests may also continue to be submitted using a RoC form via email to email@example.com.